tetrascience/ts-lib-pgconnector-nodejs/README.md

   - `conf`: the fully merged configuration object.

-* `error`: emitted when an error occurs during while loading configuration, or opening a connection.
+* `error`: emitted when an uncauth error occurs during while loading configuration, or opening a connection.
 Listener parameters:

   - `err`: the error that occured.